It's No Coincidence That Workplace TV Shows Are Darker Than Ever

 From its first moments, Industry captures an eerie truth about our culture's changing relationship with work.
 As we emerge from two years of lockdowns and flexible working, we are all being flung back into the corporate rat race.
 The hustle has us in a tighter chokehold than ever and many of us, it seems, are at breaking point.
-In November 2021 alone, 4.5 million people in the US quit their jobs.
-By January 2022, the UK's resignation rate stood at its highest since 2009.
-In May, Bloomberg reported that a further 20% of UK workers planned to quit within the next year.
 Fuelled by widespread exhaustion, dissatisfaction and burnout, people are deserting their jobs en masse.
 We are living in an era that has been dubbed the Great Resignation.

 Advertisement